EmmaLiTsai/recoverKBTDR/README.md

 							 be visually confirmed to ensure that it does not introduce any abnormal skew across the record.

-			  - centering_functions.R -- contains methods for centering records and also for handling unique time dot issues (i.e., time dots may be 60 minutes and ~8cm apart instead of 12 minutes apart and ~1.5cm apart).
+			  - centering_functions.R -- contains methods for centering records and another function, centered_psi_calibration, that
-						     There are only 2 records with this issue, but I thought these methods might be helpful to include in the future code package.
-Another function is added to this file, centered_psi_calibration, that extracts the psi calibration curve after centering.
+						     extracts the psi calibration curve after centering.
 It creates a data frame and was intended to make future depth calculations more accurate after centering.

 			  - zoc_functions.R 	-- contains a preliminary function for zero offset correction (zoc) of the trace before arc removal.
 						   This file is modeled after code that can be found in the diveMove package.
 The sample trace